Disney Channel (United Kingdom and Ireland): Launch of sister channels (1998–2005)

 On 2 March 1998, Disney Channel UK became available as a separate premium channel on Sky and cable operators.
 To promote this, Disney Channel offered three days of free programming from 21 to 23 March 1998.
 Paul Robinson was appointed managing director on 6 December 1998, overseeing day-to-day operations.

 On 15 February 1999, Disney Channel introduced a nightly movie slot at 7 pm, which saw a 300% increase in viewership after a promotional campaign featuring a lounge set with Disney-themed decor.
 The channel's schedule was restructured on 1 September 1999, introducing a Playhouse Disney-branded preschool block and various programming changes.

-On 29 September 2000, Disney Channel launched three extra channels: two sister channels Playhouse Disney and Toon Disney, and a 1-hour timeshift service called Disney Channel +1.
-These additions aimed to cater to different age groups and programming needs.
+On 29 September 2000, Disney Channel launched three "multiplexed" channels: two sister channels Playhouse Disney and Toon Disney, and a 1-hour timeshift service called Disney Channel +1.
+These additions aimed to cater to different age groups and programming needs, and were available free of charge to digital customers who already subscribed to the main Disney Channel, similar to premium movie channels.
 The Playhouse Disney programming block continued to air until July 2004.
 In May 2001, Disney Channel introduced Studio Disney UK, a live block featuring interstitials between programmes.
 On 30 June 2001, the channel closed on Sky's analogue service, transitioning to digital.

 By 2002, Disney Channel UK moved to new facilities at Chiswick Park.
 On 17 August 2004, Disney Channel Play, a games service, was launched on Sky Gamestar.
 In September 2004, the channel expanded to a 24-hour service.